 This chapter sets out other issues that the Panel has considered in this review.
-Stakeholder views on these other issues, and the Panel's analysis and draft recommendations are also included in this chapter.
+Stakeholder views on these other issues, and the Panel's analysis and final recommendations are also included in this chapter.

-Draft recommendation
+Final recommendation

-Amend the template to reflect changes in work practices following a 'plant change' by making provision in table 2.9 of the template for testing to be carried out following a 'plant change'.
+Amend the template to reflect changes in work practices following a 'plant change' by making provision in Table 1 for testing to be carried out following a 'plant change'.